library-data-platform/ldlite/srs.md

 transform the data to tabular format for easier querying via SQL.
 The suggested process assumes PostgreSQL is being used for the reporting database.
 Also, although ldpmarc is designed to work with LDP, the process below does not require LDP but only LDLite.
+The following requires LDLite v0.0.22 or later.

 Querying and retrieving SRS data